fdioDocs/vpp-docs/docs/overview/whatisvpp/softwarearchitecture.rst

 For performance, the vpp dataplane consists of a directed graph of forwarding nodes which process multiple packets per invocation.
-This schema enables a variety of cache-related optimizations: pipelining and prefetching to cover dependent read latency, inherent I-cache phase behavior.
+This schema enables a variety of micro-processor optimizations: pipelining and prefetching to cover dependent read latency, inherent I-cache phase behavior, vector instructions.
 Aside from hardware input and hardware output nodes, the entire forwarding graph is portable code.

 Depending on the scenario at hand, we often spin up multiple worker